Hack3rOneness/devops-insights-20200912181407744/README.md

 vagrant up
 ```

 This will create a local virtual machine with Ubuntu 14.04 using Vagrant and VirtualBox as the provider.
 The provisioning script will install all necessary software to the platform locally, using self-signed certificates.
-The credentials will be admin/password and the machine will be available on [https://10.10.10.5](https://10.10.10.5) by default.
+The platform will be available on [https://10.10.10.5](https://10.10.10.5) by default.
 You can find any error logs in `/var/log/hhvm/error.log`.
+If you would like to change this IP address, you can find the configuration for it in the `Vagrantfile`.

+Once the VM has started, go to the URL/IP of the server (10.10.10.5 in the default case).
+Click the "Login" link at the top right, enter the 'admin' as the team name and 'password' as the password (without quotes).
+You will be redirected to the administration page.
+At the bottom of the navigation bar on the left, there will be a link to go to the gameboard.

 If you are using a non-english locale on the host system, you will run into problems during the installation.
 The easiest solution is to run vagrant with a default englisch locale: